Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/installation/installing-ballsdex.md

 ## 4. Installing the bot

 1. Run `docker compose build`.
 This will also take some time, wait for the build to complete.
-2. Run `docker compose run --rm admin-panel django-admin createsuperuser` to create an admin user for the admin panel.
+2. Run `docker compose run --rm admin-panel python3 -m django createsuperuser` to create an admin user for the admin panel.
 The email does not actually matter.

     !!! note